Aritra101/AptiHub/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-AptiHub is an Android Application developed using Java as a backend language that aims to revolutionize the process of conducting exams by eliminating the flaws of the manual system.
+AptiHub is an Android Application developed using Java as a backend language that aims to transform the process of conducting exams by eliminating the flaws of the manual system.
 It provides a convenient and user-friendly platform for students to take online aptitude tests and view their results.

 ## Features